 In my opinion, the Campbell River area has the best choice of campgrounds of any place on Vancouver Island.

 And many of them are low cost (less than $25) or are completely free!
-Choose between camping besides lakes, rivers or even the ocean.
+Choose between camping beside lakes, rivers or even the ocean.

 The nightly fee is $22 per site, with around 40% of the spots allocated via a first come, first serve system.
-The rest are reservable via the BC Parks website.
+The rest are reserved via the BC Parks website.

 The Sayward Forest (northwest of Campbell River) is host to an incredible number of campgrounds.
 Many are completely free, like the Upper Campbell Reservoir campground at Strathcona Dam.
 To locate others, I’d recommend buying a Vancouver Island Backroad Mapbook.

 Miracle Beach Provincial Park is host to the most popular local campground (fun fact, I used to work here!)
-Set into a beautiful forest, the 200+ sites are walking distance from the eponymous beach.
+Set in a beautiful forest, the 200+ sites are within walking distance from the eponymous beach.